About the Campaign

 Launched on 23 October 2014 (as SUDEP Awareness Day), it shines a light on the largest cause of death in people with epilepsy, helping empower people through increased awareness.

-Because there are three epilepsy-related deaths a day in the UK alone – awareness is not enough, it’s time to take action!
+Because there are 21 epilepsy deaths a week in the UK alone – awareness is not enough, it’s time to take action!

 That is why from 2017, this international day, supported by